 The QwotQwem installation (2023)

-The most significant example of Indigenous-led reclamation of this word is the QwotQwem art installation, presented by Children of the Setting Sun Productions (an Indigenous cultural organization) at Hotel Leo in downtown Bellingham.
+The most significant example of Indigenous-led reclamation of this word is the QwotQwem art installation, presented by Setting Sun Circle (an Indigenous cultural organization, then known as Children of the Setting Sun Productions) at Hotel Leo in downtown Bellingham.
 The centerpiece was a ceremonial story pole initially carved by Samuel Cagey Jr. (Lummi elder) and completed by Jason LaClair (Lummi and Nooksack heritage).

-Darrell Hillaire of Children of the Setting Sun described it as “the beginning of a dream to perhaps do an art gallery” and “an opportunity for experiential learning.”
+Darrell Hillaire, then of Children of the Setting Sun, described it as “the beginning of a dream to perhaps do an art gallery” and “an opportunity for experiential learning.”
 LaClair told Cascadia Daily News: “Sharing our culture and our art and our history, and being open about it, gives us a deeper connection to everybody around us.”

 This is what it looks like when Indigenous communities control the use of their own cultural material.
 The word, the art, the framing, the venue partnership: all directed by Indigenous people.